A

 entertainment, all the gluttony, all the sex that masquerades as loveall

-from this place as a way, like a vampire, to suck vicarious meaning from
+from this place as a way, like a vampire, to suck vicarious life from the

 From this dark